PRO-2684/LC3-auto-evaluate/README.md

         "mem_expected": { // Expected memory after execution.
             "0x3102": "sim.readMem(0x3101) + 13" // You can use API provided by lc3tools.
         },
+        // OPTIONAL
         "input": "qwertyQWERTY", // Keyboard input for this testcase.
+        "delay": 50, // Delay of each character, in terms of instructions.
         "output": "Hello!\nMem[0x3101]=65", // Expected output.
 (Not implemented yet) },
     // ...